 175. Geology Educational Exhibit.
 Exhibits related to everyday living, or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archaeological artifacts, or Indian artifacts.
 Digital formats are accepted.
 Please make arrangements for the judge to view your exhibit and have a hard copy for display.
+List your sources used (example - web address or books reviewed as a citation list).
 Exhibit limited to 4 feet of table space.
+175a.
+Mineralogy - Display a minimum of 15 mineral specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
+The minerals are to be grouped by mineral class (ie Carbonates, Oxides, Silicates) and at least 3 classes must be represented.
+The member must use one standard display box (see #1).
+The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (ie: CaCO3 for calcite) if known.